 Symptoms of PCOS

 Early signs and symptoms of PCOS usually develop around the time of adolescence, which may mimic normal pubertal changes in adolescent girls.
 In some women PCOS develops later, such as in cases of substantial weight gain due to sedentary lifestyle and junk eating habits.
 Diagnosis of PCOS requires much expertise in the particular domain.
-You may experience some of these signs:
+You may experience some of these symptoms and signs:

-- Irregular periods : Infrequent, irregular or prolonged menstrual periods are the commonest sign of PCOS.
+Irregular periods : Infrequent, irregular or prolonged menstrual periods are the commonest sign of PCOS.
 For example, you may have less than nine periods a year, more than 36 days between periods and abnormally heavy or less periods.
 However patient may have frequent periods as well.

-Infertility due to Polycystic ovaries : Your ovaries might be big and contain many follicles that surround the eggs, if you left the disorder untreated.
+Infertility due to Polycystic ovaries : Your ovaries might be big (as seen on sonography) and contain many follicles that surround the eggs, if you left the disorder untreated.
 As a result, the ovaries might fail to function properly and release a mature egg; hence inability to conceive.

 When to see a doctor

 See your doctor if you are worried about your menstrual periods, if you’re troubled with infertility or if you are embarrassed with signs of excess androgen such as worsening hirsutism, acne and hair loss.

 PCOS means polycystic ovarian syndrome.
 PCOS is the pathology of ovaries in which multiple eggs are formed which leads to formation of multiple cysts, get arranged peripherally in ovaries.
 It is a heterogeneous and heritable disorder which causes reproductive, metabolic and hormonal disturbance in the females.